mhxbe/react-starter/README.md

 Why?
 We want to exclude these images in our Service Worker.
 All images ending with `.open-graph.{png|jpg|jpeg}` will be ignored.

 Check out the `exclude`-field in `InjectManifest()` which can be found in [webpack.config.ts](webpack.config.ts).

+## SonarQube

+SonarCloud is used for SonarQube analysis.

 ## Configurations